Matiu / Somes Island: Toponymy

 After European settlement, the island was known for over a century as Somes Island.
-In 1839 it fell under the control of the New Zealand Company along with much of the greater Wellington region.
+In 1839 it fell under the control of the New Zealand Company along with much of the greater Wellington Region.
 The island was renamed after Joseph Somes, the company's deputy-governor and financier at the time.
-In 1997, the New Zealand Geographic Board assigned the official bilingual name of Matiu / Somes Island in recognition of the island's colourful European and Māori histories.
-Since then the board has adopted the formatting convention of placing a space before and after the slash, so the official name is now written Mātiu / Somes Island.
+In 1997, after 10 months of investigation and consideration of submissions by the public, the New Zealand Geographic Board assigned the official bilingual name of "Matiu/Somes Island" in recognition of the island's European and Māori histories.
+Ward Island was renamed as Mākaro/Ward Island at the same time.
+Since then the board has adopted the formatting convention of placing a space before and after the slash, so the official name is now written as "Matiu / Somes Island".